Adoptions before 2010: applying if you're 18 or over

 Applying for information about overseas adoption if you're 18 or over

-The Adoption Information Unit (AIU) offers services to adopted people and adoptive and birth families where Family and Community Services (FACS) was involved in arranging the adoption of a child through the Intercountry Adoption Program.
+The Adoption Information Unit (AIU) offers services to adopted people and adoptive and birth families where Communities and Justice (DCJ) was involved in arranging the adoption of a child through the Intercountry Adoption Program.
 Adopted people and birth parents are all eligible to apply for information about the overseas adoption.

 Services provided by the Adoption Information Unit